Metatavu/linkedevents-client/javascript-generated/docs/EventApi.md

   'pageSize': 56, // Number | request that server delivers page_size results in response
   'addressLocalityFi': "addressLocalityFi_example", // String | Search for events in given address localities (fi).
 Multiple localities can be entered by separating them by a comma
   'addressLocalitySv': "addressLocalitySv_example", // String | Search for events in given address localities (sv).
 Multiple localities can be entered by separating them by a comma
-  'addressLocalityEn': "addressLocalityEn_example" // String | Search for events in given address localities (en).
+  'addressLocalityEn': "addressLocalityEn_example", // String | Search for events in given address localities (en).
 Multiple localities can be entered by separating them by a comma
-};
+  'publicationStatus': "publicationStatus_example" // String | Filter events by publication status (either draft or public) };
 apiInstance.eventList(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);